aismaili10/aismaili10/README.md

 <h1 align="center">Hi 👋, I'm Alireza</h1>
 <h3 align="center">Hands-on software developer learning by building at 42 Vienna.</h3>

-- 🔭 I’m currently working on **my final project at 42 Vienna — a full-stack Pong web app.**
+🎓 I am happy to have completed the Common Core at 42 Vienna.

-- 🌱 I’m currently learning **frontend and backend development using Node.js, Fastify, and Web Components.**
+🌱 I’m currently getting into Data Science using Python and R for Data Processing and Analytics.

 <h3 align="left">Connect with me:</h3>
 <p align="left">